agiledigital-labs/sagamatron/README.md

 their simplicity can tempt developers to manage more and more of the application's state using them.
-Initially this trade off might seem successful due to faster cycle times and a percieved reduction in complexity but their are hidden costs that will appear later in the lifecycle of a project.
+Initially this trade off might seem successful due to faster cycle times and a perceived reduction in complexity but their are hidden costs that will appear later in the lifecycle of a project.